-The same applies for peripherals, as long as you have good gear that is tailored to your mouse grip and sensitivity, you should keep the same peripherals for months at a time before changing.
+The same applies to peripherals, as long as you have good gear that is tailored to your mouse grip and sensitivity, you should keep the same peripherals for months at a time before changing.
 The only exception to this is if your current peripherals are low quality or are uncomfortable.

-For example if you have big hands and are using a small mouse, you are going to get cramps.
+For example, if you have big hands and are using a small mouse, you are going to get cramps.

 No matter how much you train use these Aimlab Apex routines, if your peripherals are uncomfortable, it’s going to take you a very long time to develop good aim.
 I suggest you use whatever feels comfortable to you, such as peripherals that are similar to the ones you starting FPS gaming on.

 If you have a high sensitivity in Apex and an extremely low friction mousepad, your aim is going to be very hard to control and this will require a longer time to master compared to someone who has a lower more controlled sensitivity.